 How far away are you from having the necessary approvals?

 The Smith Bay wharf has been declared a major project by the South Australian Government and is subject to a rigorous assessment process before it can be approved by the Minister for Planning.
-The independent Development Assessment Commission (DAC), will prepare a report on the proposal for Government.
-This report will examine all environmental and biodiversity issues and determine what conditions will need to be met for the project.
-KIPT is now preparing its Environmental Impact Statement in response to that report.
+The independent Development Assessment Commission (DAC), prepared a report on the proposal for Government.
+This report examined all environmental and biodiversity issues to determine what conditions will need to be met for the project.
+KIPT has prepared its Environmental Impact Statement in response to that report.
 Find out more about the approval process here.

 Why are you proposing to use Smith Bay to develop the new export wharf?